-Upon evaluation of all identified metastable configurations, no mixing energy difference greater than ~ 25 meV was observed between the most stable geometry and the next metastable configuration of the same sodium concentration.
-A pronounced clustering of configurations in terms of energy is observed across all sodium concentrations, indicating a strong degeneration of site occupations in the Prussian Blue framework.
-To elucidate the effect of temperature, the average kinetic energy of the charge carriers at room temperature is estimated via the Boltzman law.
-This results in $3/2 \times k_B \times 298$ K= 0.03853 eV ≈ 39 meV, that still neglects the effects of (locally) elevated temperatures during battery operation, as well as the added driving force due to the non-equilibrium nature of the system under operating conditions.
-Comparing the spread in the energies of the different configurations of 25 meV with the thermal energy of about 39 meV per atom at room temperature, it can therefore be assumed that most of the sodium distribution patterns are degenerate during battery applications.
+Upon evaluation of all identified metastable configurations, no mixing energy difference greater than ~25 meV was observed between the most stable geometry and the next metastable configuration of the same sodium concentration.
+A pronounced clustering of configurations in terms of energy is observed across all sodium concentrations, indicating a strong degeneration of site occupations within the same sodium concentration in the Prussian Blue framework.
+To elucidate the effect of temperature, the average kinetic energy of the charge carriers at room temperature is estimated via the Boltzmann law.
+This results in $3/2 \times k{\rm B} \times 298$ K = 0.03853 eV ≈ 39 meV, that still neglects the effects of (locally) elevated temperatures during battery operation, as well as the added driving force due to the nonequilibrium nature of the system under operating conditions.
+Comparing the spread in the energies of different sodium arrangements within the same sodium concentration of 25 meV with the thermal energy of about 39 meV per atom at room temperature, it can be assumed that most of the sodium distribution patterns are degenerate during battery applications.
 Moreover, the presence of numerous energetically degenerate structures provides further evidence for the experimentally well-established high mobility of charge carriers within the Prussian Blue framework.
 While this does not directly estimate the energy barrier between these configurations, having a multitude of available sites for charge carriers normally facilitates mobility.
-Additionally, the lack of any significant long-range order except for the tetragonal Prussian Blue arrangement - implies that no particular order is stabilized.
-As such, no additional energy contribution is imposed on the migration barrier for charge carriers to escape this order.
+Additionally, the lack of any significant long-range order-except for the tetragonal Prussian Blue arrangement-implies that no particular order is stabilized.
+As such, no additional energy contribution is imposed on the migration barrier for charge carriers to escape this kind of long-range order.

-The most stable geometry for each concentration of sodium is shown in Figure 4 and Figure 5.
-The geometry of the fully desodiated cell is omitted in the main text and can be viewed in the supporting information in Figure S2.
+The most stable geometry for each concentration of sodium is shown in Figures 4 and 5.
+The geometry of the fully desodiated cell is omitted in the main text and can be viewed in the Supporting Information in Figure S2.
 In the lowest calculated sodium concentration, all 24d positions are still degenerate, hence only one configuration is calculated (Na{0.25}FeHCF).

 Adding another sodium atom into the conventional unit cell, the concentration $Na{0.5}$ FeHCF is reached.
 The sodium atoms are arranged in a diagonal stack within a yz-plane, leading to alternating layers of empty and diagonally stacked yz-planes throughout the crystal.
 This would, of course, also apply to any symmetry-equivalent structures, where other planes are stacked on top of each other.
-The results published by Wang et al.25 align with this finding.
+The results published by Wang et al.30 align with this finding.
 The geometry found at this concentration already deviates from the current approach.
 This could be achieved by shifting any of the sodium atoms by half a unit cell parallel to their plane.